MengwuXiao/openchemlib-js/README.md

 ### Configure directories

 Copy `config.default.json` to `config.json` and put the path to the GWT classes on your computer.
-If you want to update the java code from openchemlib, provide the path to the openchemlib source.
+If you want to update the java code from openchemlib or datawarrior, provide the path to the respective source.

 ### Gulp tasks